mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 -   Lack of flexibility: For this to work, everything you do as part of an operation needs to happens inside the same database transaction (like pessimistic locking)
 -   Lose control over what exactly is locked and when
     -   Increases likelihood of deadlocks if database uses locking to implement transaction isolation
--   Behavior varies widely between database vendors and sometimes even between different versions of the same database
+-   Behavior varies widely between database vendors or even between different versions of the same database
     -   Probably not the best option for applications that need to support multiple databases
 -   Does not solve the problem of lost updates in the example with multiple users concurrently editing the same item’s description